microsoft/service-fabric-observer/FabricObserver/PackageRoot/Data/Plugins/Readme.txt

    You can place your plugin dll and all of its dependencies in its own (*same*) folder under the Plugins directory (useful if you have multiple plugins).
    Again, ALL plugin dll dependencies (and their dependencies, if any) need to live in the *same* folder as the plugin dll.

-6. Add a new config section for your observer in FabricObserver/PackageRoot/Config/Settings.xml (see example at bottom of that file)
+6. Add a new config section for your observer in FabricObserver/PackageRoot/Config/Settings.xml (see example at bottom of that file).
-   Update ApplicationManifest.xml with Parameters if you want to support Versionless Application Parameter-only Upgrades for your plugin.
+   Update ApplicationManifest.xml with App Parameters if you want to support Versionless Parameter-only Application Upgrades for your plugin.
+If not, then just use Settings.xml to host your setting values.
    Look at both FabricObserver/PackageRoot/Config/Settings.xml and FabricObserverApp/ApplicationPackageRoot/ApplicationManifest.xml for several examples of how to do this.

 7. Ship it!
 (Well, test it first =)